Veggie Tray

 Step-by-Step Cooking Process

-- Cut the bell peppers into strips.
+5. Cut bell peppers into strips or bite-sized pieces.

 Alternative Ingredients